 Hmmm, Company L has lots of great graphics and information, but it doesn't post prices.
 Wonder why?
 Bob finds another web page that explains a bit about L's policies on retail pricing of jeans.
 This is useful information which tells Bob that he needs to do some price comparing.
-A bit more searching and there they are--The Western Store, Denim Blue Jeans Discounters, and even Bluejeans Company in UK--prices of exactly what he wants in both new and used.
-Additional sites can be found by using search engines.
+A bit more searching and here they are--The Western Store, Denim Blue Jeans Discounters, and even Amazon's Denim Shop--prices of exactly what he wants in both new and used.
+Additional sites can be found by using search engines such as Google .
 What are the range of prices from these outlets?
-Allright!
+All right!
 Bob is ready to think about how many pairs he can buy.

 Bob works an extra five hours this week and the blue jeans prices do come down by several dollars.
 He manages to buy 4 new pairs of blue jeans, new sneakers, and the shoe store throws in a new t-shirt to promote their sale.
 Bob has a gloriously successful first semester in his blue jeans and his economics class at the University!